 - Free entry to Orlando museums.
 Take the kids on a cultural journey for free with the Museums On Us program at Orlando Science Center, Orlando Museum of Art, Mennello Museum of American Art and Orange County Regional History Center.
 Show your Bank of America or Merrill Lynch credit or debit card the first weekend of every month for free entry.

-- The Orange County Library System hosts fun events, interactive presentations and free story time for various age groups from babies to 5 years old.
+- The Orange County Library System hosts fun events, interactive presentations and free story time for various age groups.

 PARKS & NATURE

 - Bok Tower Gardens, a picturesque park atop one of Florida’s tallest hills, is crowned with a Gothic bell tower that rings daily with carillon music.
-Guests can enjoy the tranquil and expansive gardens, museum and Pine Ridge Trail.
-Entry is $3 for kids and $12 for adults.
+Enjoy the tranquil and expansive gardens, museum and Pine Ridge Trail.

-- Leu Gardens offers free entry and a special story time event for little ones starting at 10 a.m. on the first Monday of the month (next one is August 1st).
-Stroll through the lush gardens or bring a blanket to relax in the shade while the kids play.
-Regular ticket price is $3 for kids and $10 for adults.
+- Leu Gardens offers free entry and a special story time event for little ones starting at 10 a.m. on the first Monday of the month through the summer months.

 - Lake Eola Park is a 43-acre recreational area in the heart of downtown Orlando.
 The kids will love the large playground with activities for every age.
 Picnic along the shore, feed the resident swans and take a stroll around the lake.
 Head down to the lake with this handy guide detailing the different types of swans and see if you can tell what kind of swan each is.

 - Bike and nature trails.
-It’s free to journey through the trails of Central Florida: Seminole County trails, Orange County trails, Lake County trails and Volusia County trails.
+It’s free to journey through the trails of Central Florida: Orange County trails, Seminole County trails, Lake County trails and Volusia County trails.

-- The Beach.
-We are located in the middle of Florida, but the beach is just a 45-minute drive away.
+- The beach.
+Some of the best beaches in Florida are just a day trip away.
 Pack the car with toys, an umbrella and a cooler of snacks for a day trip to Cocoa or New Smyrna Beach.

 - Find a park near you.
 Central Florida is home to many beautiful parks and recreational facilities.
 One of the easiest ways to find parks closet to you is to log on to Yelp to explore your options and read reviews.
 You can also search on Seminole or Orange counties’ websites.